• de

 Istanbul: A City of Migrants, 1453–1800

 Migration made Istanbul an imperial capital and one of the most diverse cities in the early modern world.
 After the Ottoman conquest in 1453, the sultans repopulated the city by bringing in people from the provinces, prisoners of war from the Balkans to Iran, and slaves from Eastern Europe.
-Istanbul then became a safe haven for Spanish Jews and Moriscos.
-From the late sixteenth century, it took in a large number of refugees from Anatolia.
+Istanbul then became a safe haven for Spanish Jews and, from the late sixteenth century, took in a large number of refugees from Anatolia.
 As the capital of a world empire, the city also drew in students, career-seekers, merchants, and a growing number of labor workers from the Balkans, Anatolia, and other distant places.
 The migrants not only formed a significant part of the population but also held key positions in the city’s imperial institutions and dominated important sectors of urban life.

 Leibniz Research Alliance "Value of the Past"